the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-architecture.md

 ## Designing my game's architecture
 The architecture of a game makes a lasting impact in every way, yet is very difficult to change later on. **A well-designed architecture is the glue that holds any software—especially games—together**.

 Poorly designed architecture not only makes it harder to implement features but also manifests in visible ways, such as longer loading times and a less polished player experience.

-When I mentioned this to my friend, an engineer at 343 Industries, about this, he warned me that "how well [the] architecture is defined lends into how hard is to adapt more/new features."
-An architecture that is too rigid will have the same negative impact on a game as one that is too flexible.
+This goes the other way; an architecture that is too rigid will have the same negative impact on a game.

 Now, how do I know if my architecture is *just right*?
 The best one can do is learn from prior experience.
-In my role as a software engineer at Google (and formerly at Microsoft), I've been fortunate to have the opportunity to dive deep into well-designed software systems.
+In my role as a software engineer, I've been fortunate to have the opportunity to dive deep into well-designed software systems.
 Although I did not work on games, general software engineering principles and best practices absolutely do apply to video games.

 **I will make mistakes as I develop my game**.
 My architecture may not represent the "best" way of doing things.
 All I can do is learn from my mistakes as well as learn from others.
 A game developer must make a lifetime commitment to learning.